dm3-org/dm3-spec/docs/specification/billboard-message/bmp-service-api.md

 ### Request

 The request passes the **identifier** of the billboard and a description which messages must be returned.
 As messages may be paged, the information must be provided, which messages are already read.
-So it must be possible to fetch newest messeges first  get the older ones page by page, too.
+So it must be possible to fetch newest messeges first and get the older ones page by page, too.

 These parameters must be provided to define which messages should be returned:

 * **idBillboard** The **id** of the billboard which messages should be returned.
 * **idCurrentMessage** The **id** of the currently newest message.
 If older messages are fetched, `idCurrentMessage` is the last already fetched message.
-If `idCurrentMessage` is empty or undefined, the most current message is addressed (means: ).
+If `idCurrentMessage` is empty or undefined, the most current message is addressed.
 * **idMessageCursor** The **id** of the newest message of the complete block.
 If `idMessageCursor` is empty or undefined, no messages are fetched and `idMessageCursor` is zero.

 ```TypeScript